gvwilson/buildtogether.tech/src/communicate/index.md

 As we will see in [%x process %], one purpose of a schedule is to tell you when to start cutting corners.
-Similarly, one of the main reasons to keep [%i "issue tracker!helping triage" "triage!using issue tracker" %]issues[%/i%] in one place is to help you prioritize work when time starts to run short.
+Similarly, one of the main reasons to keep issues[%i "issue tracker!helping triage" "triage!using issue tracker" %] in one place is to help you prioritize work when time starts to run short.
 </div>

 ## Labeling Issues

 The bigger a project gets, the harder it is to find things.
-Issue trackers therefore let project members add [%i "issue!classifying" %][%g issue_label "labels" %][%/i%] to issues to make things easier to search and organize.
+Issue trackers therefore let project members add [%g issue_label "labels" %][%i "issue!classifying" %] to issues to make things easier to search and organize.
 Labels are also often called tags; whatever term is used, each one is just a descriptive word or two.